Old-fashioned American lakeshore amusement park featuring classic rides including the 1938 Blue Streak wooden rollercoaster.

 Conneaut Lake Park is a traditional amusement park founded in 1892, and rooted in the community it serves.
 It has had a chequered history, a grand lakeshore resort in its heyday which has overcome several fires, but has succumbed to financial problems in recent years.
-Although a shadow of its former self, it remains a picture of rural Americana and features a selection of vintage rides headlined by the classic 1938 Blue Streak wooden rollercoaster.
+Although a shadow of its former self, up until recently it remained a picture of rural Americana and featured a selection of vintage rides headlined by the classic 1938 Blue Streak wooden rollercoaster.

 In 1892, Col Frank Mantor attracted investors from the Bessemer and Lake Eric Railroad who extended their railway to the resort.
 He opened Exposition Park with restaurants, shops, the first amusement rides, hotels and a bath house.
 Trains only ran at weekends, so people would come to the resort and stay for a week.
 Rail travel to Conneaut Lake continued up until 1971.